castral02/tf_binding/trained_model/README.md

-# Our trained models
+## Our trained models

-We created a total of five models which has different distribution of Transformed Kd value dependent on the domain or overall dataset.
-To explore how we trained and more about the architecture of the model, [click here](../toolkit_to_train).
+We created five models, each trained on a different distribution of Transformed Kd Values depending on the domain or the overall datase.
+To learn how we trained and more about the architecture of the model, [click here](../toolkit_to_train).
-In this README, I will be going through the example of our main model-- [overall_prediction](overall_prediction).
+In this README, we will be going throuhg an example of our [general-pupose model](overall_prediction) that has been trained across al the domains to predict binding affinity.

 <img src="overall_prediction/information/loss_curve.png" width="300"> <img src="overall_prediction/information/accuracy_curve.png" width="300"> <img src="overall_prediction/information/r_square_predicted_actual.png" width="300">